suryapraneeth18/Energy-Consumption-Time-Series-Forecasting/README.md

 ### Models Implemented

 1. ARMA (AutoRegressive Moving Average):
-The ARMA model is a classic time series forecasting approach that captures the autoregressive and moving average components of the energy loss data.
+The ARMA model is a classic time series forecasting approach that captures the autoregressive and moving average components of the energy consumption data.
 It considers the historical values and lagged errors to make accurate predictions.

 ### Working on....

 2. LSTM (Long Short-Term Memory):
 The LSTM model is a deep learning technique that can effectively capture long-term dependencies in sequential data.
-It utilizes recurrent neural networks with memory cells to learn and predict energy loss patterns, considering both short and long-term dependencies.
+It utilizes recurrent neural networks with memory cells to learn and predict energy consumption patterns, considering both short and long-term dependencies.

 3. SARIMA (Seasonal AutoRegressive Integrated Moving Average):
 The SARIMA model is a powerful time series forecasting method that takes into account seasonal patterns in the data.
-It combines the autoregressive, moving average, and seasonal components to accurately predict energy loss based on historical patterns and trends.
+It combines the autoregressive, moving average, and seasonal components to accurately predict energy consumption based on historical patterns and trends.

 ### Requirements